JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

     - Convert each m<sub>i</sub> to a letter according to *D*
     - Then combine m<sub>0</sub>, m<sub>1</sub>,….,m<sub>l</sub> to yield the original message m

-What makes the shift cipher a symmetric encryption scheme is that the same key is used both for the encryption and the decryption process.
-For instance, suppose that you want to encrypt the message “DOG” using the shift cipher and that you randomly selected 24 as a key.
-Encrypting the messag with this key would yield “BME”.
-The only way to retrieve the original message is by using the same key, 24, for the decryption process.
+What makes the shift cipher a symmetric encryption scheme is that the same key is used for both the encryption and the decryption process.
+For instance, suppose that you want to encrypt the message “DOG” using the shift cipher, and that you randomly selected "24" as a key.
+Encrypting the message with this key would yield “BME”.
+The only way to retrieve the original message is by using the same key, "24", for the decryption process.

+This Shift cipher is an example of a **monoalphabetic substitution cipher**: an encryption scheme where the ciphertext alphabet is fixed (i.e, only one alphabet is used).
+Until the 1700s, many applications of encryption relied heavily on monoalphabetic substitution ciphers, though often these were much more complex than the Shift cipher.
+You could, for instance, randomly select a letter from the alphabet for each original text letter under the constraint that each letter occurs only once in the ciphertext alphabet.
+That means you would have factorial 26 possible private keys, which was huge in the precomputer age.

 Note that you will come across the term **cipher** a lot in cryptography.
 Be aware that this term has various meanings.
 In fact, I know of at least five distinct meanings of the term within cryptography.

-In some cases, like here with the shift cipher, it refers to an encryption scheme.
+In some cases it refers to an encryption scheme, as it does in Shift cipher and monoalphabetic substitution cipher.
 However, the term can also refer specifically to the encryption algorithm, the private key, or just the ciphertext of any such encryption scheme.

 Lastly, the term cipher can also refer to a core algorithm from which you can construct cryptographic schemes.
 These can include various encryption algorithms, but also other types of cryptographic schemes.
 This sense of the term becomes relevant in the context of block ciphers (see the section “Block Ciphers” below).

-You may also come across the terms to “encipher” or to “decipher”.
+You may also come across the terms to **encipher** or to **decipher**.
 These terms are merely synonyms for encryption and decryption.

 ## Brute force attacks and Kerckhoff's principle

-The shift cipher is a very insecure symmetric encryption scheme.
-An attacker could just attempt decryption of any ciphertext with all 26 possible keys to see which result makes sense.
-This type of attack, where the attacker is just cycling through keys to see what works, is known as a **brute force attack**.
+The shift cipher is a very insecure symmetric encryption scheme, at least in the modern world.<sup>[1](#footnote1)</sup> An attacker could just attempt decryption of any ciphertext with all 26 possible keys to see which result makes sense.
+This type of attack, where the attacker is just cycling through keys to see what works, is known as a **brute force attack** or **exhaustive key search**.

 For any encryption scheme to meet a minimal notion of security, it must have a set of possible keys, or **keyspace**, which is so large that brute-force attacks are infeasible.
-This is known as the **sufficient key space principle**.
+All modern encryption schemes meet this standard.
+It is known as the **sufficient key space principle**.
 A similar principle typically applies in different types of cryptographic schemes.

+To get a feel for the massive key space size in modern encryption schemes, suppose that a file has been encrypted with a 128-bit using the advanced encryption standard.
+This means an attacker has a set of 2<sup>128</sup> keys that she needs to cycle through for a brute force attack.
+A chance of 0.78% of success with this strategy would require the attacker to cycle through roughly 2.65 x 10<sup>36</sup> keys.

+Suppose we optimistically assume that an attacker can attempt 10 quadrillion keys per second (i.e., 10<sup>16</sup> keys per second).
+To test 0.78% of all keys in the key space, her attack would have to last 2.65 x 10<sup>20</sup> seconds.
+This is about 8.4 trillion years.
+So even a brute force attack by an absurdly powerful adversary is not realistic with a modern 128-bit encryption scheme.
+This is the sufficient key space principle at play.

 Is the shift cipher more secure if the attacker does not know the encryption algorithm?
 Perhaps, but not by much.